sanskrit-lexicon/PWK/pw_ls/pwbib/displayprep/readme.md

 The best version of the PW bibliography to work with seems to be [mergebibnew.txt](https://github.com/sanskrit-lexicon/PWK/blob/master/pw_ls/pwbib/pwbib_new_work/mergebibnew.txt).

-mergebibnew is essentially a csv file (with the colon character `:` as value separator), wi the following fields:
+mergebibnew is essentially a csv file (with the colon character `:` as value separator), with the following fields:
 * abbrvsort = a simplified abbreviation.
 Probably not useful here
-* abbrv = the abbreviation as used in the dictionary; it is in the odd AS (Anglicized Sanskrit) form used by the digitized dictionary in the `<ls>` element.  (*digitized dictionary* here means the xml form of the digitization, namely the file named pw.xml.)
+* abbrv = the abbreviation as used in the dictionary; it is in the odd AS (Anglicized Sanskrit) form used by the digitized dictionary in the `<ls>` element.  (*digitized dictionary* here means the `xml` form of the digitization, namely the file named `pw.xml`.)
 * seqnum = sequence number (3-digit) of the item within a given volume.
 * volume = the volume of the dictionary in which the given bibliographic entry was drawn.
 This volume number is 1-7, for the actual dictionary.
 But also